gottipati/customer_segments/README.md

 - How to analyze PCA dimensions and construct a new feature space.
 - How to optimally cluster a set of data to find hidden patterns in a dataset.
 - How to assess information given by cluster data and use it in a meaningful way.

+## Clustering the data
+Below is the visualization of customer purchase history data into cluster segments

+![cluster][image1]